translatettip/TTIP/fr/doc8.md

 procurement offer by the US in February 2016 is also added.
 The full set of conditionalities is annexed (Annex 1) in a comparative table.

-5. Comparison of main sectors
+5. Comparaison des secteurs principaux
 -----------------
 The EU defines its three main sectors as follows: Agricultural (basic and processed), Fishery, and Industrial.
 The US defines its negotiation clusters, except for agricultural goods, somewhat